-Pursuant to the requirements of Accounting Standard Codification ("ASC") 205-40, Presentation of Financial Statements-Going Concern, management is required at each reporting period to evaluate whether there are conditions or events, considered in the aggregate, that raise substantial doubt about an entity's ability to continue as a going concern within one year after the date that the financial statements are issued.
+Pursuant to the requirements of Accounting Standard Codification (ASC) 205-40, Presentation of Financial Statements-Going Concern, management is required at each reporting period to evaluate whether there are conditions or events, considered in the aggregate, that raise substantial doubt about an entity's ability to continue as a going concern within one year after the date that the financial statements are issued.
 This evaluation initially does not take into consideration the potential mitigating effect of management's plans that have not been fully implemented as of the date the financial statements are issued.
 When substantial doubt exists under this methodology, management evaluates whether the mitigating effects of its plans sufficiently alleviate the substantial doubt about the Company's ability to continue as a going concern.
-The mitigating effect of management's plans, however, is only considered if both (1) it is probable that the plans will be effectively implemented, will mitigate the relevant conditions or events that raise substantial doubt about the entity's ability to continue as a going concern for one year after the date that these financial statements are issued.
+The mitigating effect of management's plans, however, is only considered if both (1) it is probable that the plans will be effectively implemented within one year after the date that the financial statements are issued, and (2) it is probable that the plans, when implemented, will mitigate the relevant conditions or events that raise substantial doubt about the entity's ability to continue as a going concern for one year after the date that these financial statements are issued.
 In performing its analysis, management excluded certain elements of its operating plan that cannot be considered probable.
 Under ASC 205-40, the future receipts of potential funding from future equity or debt issuances or by entering into partnership agreements cannot be considered probable at this time because these plans are not entirely within the Company's control nor have they been approved by the Board of Directors as of the date of these consolidated financial statements.

-Based on the Company's current operating plan, it is anticipated that cash and cash equivalents of \$2.8 million as of March 31, 2024, together with the \$8.0 million gross proceeds from equity financing received in May 2024 will allow it to meet its liquidity requirements into the fourth quarter of 2024.
+Based on the Company's current operating plan, it is anticipated that cash and cash equivalents of \$6.0 million as of June 30, 2024, will allow it to meet its liquidity requirements into the fourth quarter of 2024.
 The Company's history of losses, negative cash flows from operations, potential rescission rights, liquidity resources currently on hand, and its dependence on the ability to obtain additional financing to fund its operations after the current resources are exhausted, about which there can be no certainty, have resulted in the assessment that there is substantial doubt about the Company's ability to continue as a going concern for a period of at least twelve months from the issuance date of these financial statements.
 While the Company has plans in place to mitigate this risk, which primarily consist of raising additional capital through a combination of public or private equity or debt financings or by entering into partnership agreements for further development of our drug candidates, there is no guarantee that it will be successful in these mitigation efforts.
 The accompanying consolidated financial statements have been prepared on a going concern basis, which contemplates realization of assets and the satisfaction of liabilities in the normal course of business.